-In this museum which is in the heart of Athens you can see many exhibits including the costume of Theodoros Kolokotronis and a large collection of weapons.
-For example, you will see there the weapon of Athanasios Diakos and other flintlock rifles.
-But among other things, there is a macabre exhibit.
-It is located in the hall dedicated to the three islands that played an important role in the 1821 revolution and are Spetses, Hydra and Psara.
+In this museum which is in the heart of Athens, you can see many exhibits including the costume of Theodoros Kolokotronis and a large collection of weapons.
+For example, you will see there the weapon of Athanasios Diakos (another popular hero of the revolution) and other flintlock rifles.
+But among other things, the museum houses there a special macabre exhibit.
+It is located in the hall dedicated to the three islands that played an important role in the 1821 revolution and are Spetses, Hydra, and Psara.

 The macabre exhibit at the Museum of the Old Parliament

 There, in a vessel shaped like an amphora, is the heart of Konstantinos Kanaris!
 Among miniatures of Greek and Turkish ships that revive the famous naval battles.